komura-crm/donaldboulton/src/content/posts/commandments.md

 The seventh and tenth commandments focus on respecting and honoring the possessions of others.
 This commandment forbids the act of taking someone elses property.
 The Catholic Church believes that this commandment also denounces cheating people of their money or property, depriving workers of their just wage, or not giving employers a full day’s work for a full day’s pay.
-Embezzlement, fraud, tax evasion, and vandalism are all considered extensions of violations of the Seventh Commandment.
+Embezzlement, fraud, tax evasion, immigration and vandalism are all considered extensions of violations of the Seventh Commandment.

 ### Eighth